sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

 1. Click on **Yes** to connect to the VM.

-1. Login to the VM using RDP with the following credentials
+1. Log in to the VM using RDP with the following credentials

     - Username: **vmadmin**
     - Password: **P2ssw0rd@123**

-1. In the SeleniumVM open web browser, sign in to your Azure DevOps organization using te link https://go.microsoft.com/fwlink/?LinkId=307137.
+1. In the SeleniumVM open web browser, sign in to your Azure DevOps organization using the link https://go.microsoft.com/fwlink/?LinkId=307137.

-1. If promted, plaese sign in with the given creadential.
+1. If prompted, please sign in with the given credentials.

     * Email/Username: <inject key="AzureAdUserEmail"></inject>